-The Federal Act on Gambling (Gambling Act) and the related Ordinances set out statutory provisions which oblige TSPs to block access to online gambling offers which are not authorised in Switzerland.
+The Federal Act on Gambling (Gambling Act) and the related ordinances set out statutory provisions which oblige TSPs to block access to online gambling offers that are not authorised in Switzerland.

-Within the revision of the Copyright Act, a "stay down" obligation for hosting providers as regards copyright-infringing content has been introduced and entered into force in May 2020.
-Again, ISPs are not obliged to monitor content systematically.
+Pursuant to the Copyright Act, hosting providers have a "stay down" obligation as regards copyright infringements.
+However, ISPs are not obliged to monitor content systematically.